eupn/stm32wb55/README.md

 It's using an [`embedded-hal` implementation] for low-level interaction.

 This crate provides the vendor-specific Bluetooth HCI for STMicro's [STM32WB5x] family of wireless SoC.
-It extends [bluetooth-hci] with vendor-specific commands and events (and associated errors).
+It extends [bluetooth-hci] with vendor-specific commands and events and associated error types.

 ## Examples